Punshnut/macos-focusly/README.md

 ## 🧱 Architecture Overview

-- **Entry Point & Coordination**
+- **Application shell**
-  `AppDelegate` (`Sources/main.swift`) bootstraps the app, requests Accessibility permission, and wires up `FocuslyAppCoordinator`.
-The coordinator receives a `FocuslyEnvironment` that injects `UserDefaults`, notification centers, `NSWorkspace`, and the launch-at-login bridge so services can be swapped for testing.
+  `Sources/Application/main.swift` boots the `AppDelegate`, which wires menus, permissions, and launches `FocuslyAppCoordinator`.
+The coordinator composes the `FocuslyEnvironment` dependency container and keeps long-lived services like overlays, status menus, hotkeys, and onboarding running.
-- **Overlay Pipeline**
+- **Overlay engine**
-  `OverlayService` creates and owns an `OverlayWindow` per connected `NSScreen`, applying styles from `ProfileStore` and `PresetLibrary`. `OverlayController` listens to `WindowTracker` snapshots, calculates carve-out masks, and forwards them to overlay windows while `PointerInteractionMonitor` and `DisplayLinkDriver` smooth cursor interactions and animations.
+  `Sources/Features/Overlay/OverlayService.swift` maintains one `OverlayWindow` per `NSScreen`, while `Sources/Features/Overlay/OverlayController.swift` syncs mask geometry from `WindowTracker` snapshots and a `DisplayLinkDriver` for smooth updates. `PointerInteractionMonitor` handles cursor passthrough when overlays are active.
-- **State & Persistence**
+- **State & profiles**
-  `ProfileStore` serializes the active preset, per-display overrides, and excluded monitors, while `AppSettings` exposes observable flags such as `overlayFiltersActive` and the selected `WindowTrackingProfile`. `FocusProfileModels` defines the Codable overlay style, and `FocuslyBuildInfo` surfaces bundle metadata for UI.
+  `AppSettings`, `ProfileStore`, `PresetLibrary`, and `FocusProfileModels` coordinate persisted styles, per-display overrides, and `WindowTrackingProfile` cadence tweaks stored in `UserDefaults`, exposing Combine publishers to keep the UI and services in lockstep.
-- **User Interface Surfaces**
+- **Interface surfaces**
-  `StatusBarController` renders the menu bar item, uses `StatusBarState` to build menus, and delegates actions back to the coordinator.
-Preferences and onboarding flows are SwiftUI views (`PreferencesView`, `OnboardingView`) hosted inside AppKit window controllers (`PreferencesWindowController`, `OnboardingWindowController`) so the menu bar app can present them on demand.
+  `StatusBarController` renders the menu bar app and primary commands, `PreferencesWindowController` hosts the SwiftUI `PreferencesView`, and onboarding flows live in `OnboardingWindowController`/`OnboardingView`, all localized through `LocalizationService`.
-- **System Integrations**
+- **System bridges**
-  `HotkeyCenter` registers global shortcuts via Carbon, `LaunchAtLoginManager` wraps `SMAppService`, `LocalizationService` manages runtime language overrides, and `WindowResolver` plus `DisplayID` utilities bridge the Accessibility API and CoreGraphics display identifiers.
+  `WindowTracker`, `WindowResolver`, `AXHelper`, and `DisplayID` abstract the Accessibility/CoreGraphics APIs; `HotkeyCenter` wraps Carbon for the global shortcut; `LaunchAtLoginManager` integrates with `SMAppService` so the app can opt into login items.

 ---